 Here, you are required to type in your full name or that of your business and your “known as” name if applicable.
 You will also need to upload a photo of your official government ID.
 This could be any of the following:

 - Business tax filing

-- Business utility bill
+- Recent utility bill

-- Article of incorporation.
+- Article of incorporation

-There are 4 main criteria: Authentic, Unique, Complete and Notable.
+There are 4 main criteria: Authentic, Unique, Complete, and Notable

 Unique: Your account must be the unique presence of the person or business it represents.
 Only one account per person or business may be verified, with exceptions for language-specific accounts.